timbocgn/way2dustlogger/README.md

 INFOLED_GPIO            = 2
 ```

-The wiring is quite simple as you can see in the wiring.png file in the repository.
+The wiring is quite simple as you can see in the `hardware/EspDustLogger_schem.pdf` file in the repository.

-* the information LED is internally (!) connected to a GPIO which can drive the 2mA current.
+The part with the transistors converts the 5V signal of the sensor to the 3.3V level of the ESP32.
+There are many articles in the web that it will work without, but this is dangerous as the ESP is not 5V-save.

-* the bootstrap button is pulled up using the 2k resistor.
-A input only GPIO can be used here.
+The button is pulled up to 3.3V and gets pulled down to GND when you press the button.
+The device will then enter bootstrap mode and open the own wifi ap.

 ## Built With